ducktown/duckietown.org/05_help.md

 permalink: help.html
 ---

-Duckietown is still in its infancy, and we have a long way to go; we are happy if you could help.
+The Duckietown project is still in its infancy, and we have a long way to go; we are happy to get all the help we can get.

+### Individuals

-In particular, we are looking for:
+In particular, we are looking for volunteers who could be:

-- community managers (handling our Facebook page, mailing lists)
+- **community managers**, who can handle our Facebook page, mailing lists, Vimeo/Youtube, and similar ways to communicate;
-- web developers
-- testers
-- software developers
+- **web developers**, to make this and other pages prettier;
+- **software developers** and **testers**;
+- **translators** for translating the documentation to other languages;
+- **legal counsel**, to help us drafting collaboration contracts with companies.

-If you would like to help in these matters, please [contact us](contact).
+If you would like to help in any of this, please [contact us](contact).

+### Partners

-We are also looking for partner companies who would like to:
+We are looking for partner companies who would like to help us make Duckietown into a product that is broadly distributed.

-- help us package the robot
-- help
+Please [get in touch with us](contact) if you are interested.

+### Sponsors

+We are looking for sponsors.
+Please [get in touch with us](contact).